tawasta/event/website_event_track_manager_proposal/README.rst

 Website Event Track Manager Show Proposal
 =========================================

-Always show proposal page and form for managers.
+* Always show proposal page and form for managers so that track proposal can be tested without it being open to public.

 Configuration
 =============